Evaluating health carriers: Key takeaways

-When you’re debating over where to spend your money for the best possible individual or group health insurance coverage, there’s plenty to consider – and it’s not just the premiums and out-of-pocket costs.
+When you’re debating over where to spend your money for the best possible health insurance coverage, there’s plenty to consider – and it’s not just the premiums and out-of-pocket costs.
 Before you start seeking health insurance quotes, it’s prudent to take a look at the health insurance companies and their potential service to you as a consumer.

 In your evaluation of an insurance company, you should ask yourself questions that include the following:

-- Is your insurance company financially stable?
+- Is the insurance company financially stable?